ADMINISTRATIVE CODE

 Section 316.30 Administrative Case Review System

-a) The Department has an administrative case review system for all the children in placement and their families.
-Administrative case reviews are conducted for children living in foster family homes, relative homes, group homes, childcare institutions, youth emergency shelters, or detention, correctional, mental, or physical health related facilities.
+a) The Department has an administrative case review system for all the youth in care in placement and their families.
+Administrative case reviews are conducted for youth in care living in foster family homes, relative homes, group homes, childcare institutions, youth emergency shelters, or detention, correctional, mental, or physical health related facilities.
 In addition, the Department may elect to conduct administrative case reviews on other groups of children as fiscal and staffing resources permit.

 b) Case reviews are conducted in order to:

-1) assure that parents and the children or youth (if participating in the planning) are involved in and collaborating with developing the case plan, understand and discuss the plan, and know what is expected of them;
+1) assure that parents and the youth in care (if participating in the planning) are involved in and collaborating with developing the case plan, understand and discuss the plan, and know what is expected of them;

 2) review sibling placement by ensuring: